-The current report builds on CPD's aforesaid works, and examines the state of the economy on the eve of FY2021 budget by keeping the footprints of the pandemic on the radar screen of analysis.
-The report puts under scrutiny macroeconomic and sectoral management, financing issues, vulnerabilities and risks and what all these mean for the upcoming budget, budgetary proposals for resource mobilisation, prioritisation of allocation and allocative efficacy.
-In view of this, four areas are particularly looked at, in dedicated sections of this report: (a) growth, poverty and inequality; (b) public finance; (c) inflation and (d) external sector performance.
+The current report builds on CPD's aforesaid works and examines the state of the economy on the eve of FY2020-21 budget by keeping the footprints of the pandemic on the radar screen of analysis.
+The report puts under scrutiny the macroeconomic and sectoral management, financing issues, vulnerabilities and risks and the impact of these on the upcoming budget, budgetary proposals for resource mobilisation, prioritisation of allocation and allocative efficacy.
+Given the scenario, four areas are particularly looked at, in dedicated sections of this report: (a) growth, poverty and inequality; (b) public finance; (c) inflation; and (d) and external sector performance.

-Each section tracks the key trends, identifies major challenges and risks and offers a set of recommendations for the policymakers to consider in view of the upcoming FY2021 budget.
-The concluding section presents a succinct summary of the policy recommendations presented in the preceding sections.
+Each section tracks the key trends, identifies the major challenges and risks and offers a set of recommendations for the policymakers to consider in view of the upcoming FY2020-21 budget.
+The concluding section presents a succinct summary of the policy recommendations presented in the preceding sections..